What is Data Privacy?

 Data laws and acts worldwide

-While discussion of the General Data Protection Regulation in the EU brought information privacy to light for businesses and consumers around the world, the roots of privacy laws are deeper than most realize.
+While discussion of the General Data Protection Regulation in the EU brought information privacy to light for businesses and consumers around the world, the roots of privacy laws are deeper than most realise.
 In fact, the right to privacy was included in the United Nations' Universal Declaration of Human Rights way back in 1948.

 Data privacy legislation is being enacted all the time, and by now a majority of countries worldwide have passed data laws and acts.
 Which regulations you need to comply with will depend on where your company operates, what borders you do business across, and which industry you’re in.